PE AND SPORT PREMIUM

 - We have a variety of after school clubs on offer for sports activities including; football, cricket, netball, cross-country, multi sports

-- We also enter tournaments in netball, cricket, rounders, tag rugby, athletics (both indoors and outdoors), tennis, gymnastics, football, indoor rowing and swimming (subject to Covid restrictions currently).
+- We have also enter tournaments in netball, cricket, rounders, tag rugby, athletics (both indoors and outdoors), tennis, gymnastics, football, indoor rowing and swimming (subject to Covid restrictions currently).